Ways to Avoid a Bad Car Loan

 - Use a co-signer.
 This is usually someone with a high credit score and solid employment and capacity to repay the loan if you, the borrower can’t.
 An example is a parent co-signing with a student.

 End of the Day

-There are many ways to alter, get into or out of a bad car loan – and avoid them all together.
+There are many ways to alter, get into or out of or totally avoid a bad car loan.
 The best solution is to talk to a broker.
 Brokers are financial experts who deal with car loans and finance applications all day.
 Better yet, they can point you in the right direction without formally applying for a loan so you’ll avoid those nasty enquiries on your credit file.